Dev-98/Med-Sathi-app/README.md

 All the programming of the website was done on Replit IDE

 # How to run the project locally
-First, you have to clone the repositry onto their system.
+First, you have to clone the repositry onto your system
-Second, then you have to install all libraries that is required using ~ pip install -r requirements.txt (windows).
+Second, then you have to install all libraries that is required using ~ pip install -r requirements.txt (windows)
 Third, then you can just run it by writing this in terminal ~ python app.py (windows, python  >= 3.x)